 If you are installing multiple antennas, please be sure that you build each antenna with the same T-match wire orientation.
 In the above drawing, the center pin goes to the right hand side of the antenna as viewed from the back of the connector.
 Make sure both antennas do the same!
 Proper phase relationship is very important here!

-7) Next is the T-Match assembly.
-Once again, refer to figures 4 and 5.
+- 7) Next is the T-Match assembly.
+Once again, refer to figure 4 and 5.
 Starting with the left T-arm, viewed from the rear, pass a 6-32 X $\frac{1}{2}$ " screw through a #6 internal tooth lock washer and through a lug on the center conductor of the balun through a second # 6 internal tooth lock washer, through the T-arm and into the insulator.
 Do not over-tighten the screw as the threads of the insulator can be easily damaged.
 The right side is next.
-Pass a 6-32 X $\frac{1}{2}$ " screw through a #6 internal tooth lock washer, then the center conductor of the balun, another #6 internal tooth lock washer, the lug from the N connector, another #6 internal tooth lock washer, the T-arm and screw into the insulator.

-8) Place a #8 split lock washer on the screw securing the driven element and the T-arm support bracket, then the two ground lugs from the balun, then a #8 internal tooth lock washer and nut.
-Tighten securely.

-9) Last, pass 8-32 X 1 1/4" screws through the holes in the shorting bars and place a split lock washer and nut on the other end.
-Slide the shorting bars over the ends of the driven elements and over the T-arms and measure from the boom to the inside edge of the shorting bars and set it at 6 inches.
-Install supplied 3/8" plastic caps on ends of T-arms.
+Pass a 6-32 X $\frac{1}{2}$ " screw through a #6 internal tooth lock washer, then the center conductor of the balun, another #6 internal tooth lock washer, the lug from the N connector, another #6 internal tooth lock washer, the T-arm and screw into the insulator. - 8) Place a #8 internal tooth lock washer on the screw securing the driven element and the T-arm support bracket, then the two ground lugs from the balun, then another #8 internal tooth lock washer and nut.
+Tighten securely. - 9) Last, pass 8-32 X 1 1⁄2" screws through the holes in the shorting bars and place a split lock washer and nut on the other end.
+Slide the shorting bars over the ends of the driven elements and over the T arms and measure from the boom to the inside edge of the shorting bars and set the length.
+The following shows various shorting bar settings and the resultant SWR plots: